 This course in the physical performance series addresses gross and fine motor development from birth to adolescence.
 Developmental theories and models of motor learning, sensory integration, acquisitioned and perceptual motor are examined.
 Therapeutic assessment and intervention for occupational dysfunction in this age range will be explored.
-Level I Fieldwork is integrated within the coursework affording the opportunity to apply classroom experiences to real life clinical experiences.
-PREREQUISITES: All of the following courses completed: OTR5010 through and including OTR5200 (Professional Foundations courses)
+PREREQUISITES: OTR5010, OTR5030, OTR5040, OTR5050, OTR5060, OTR5110, OTR5130, OTR5150